Siguza/IOHIDeous/docs/index.md

 3. Invoke `prefetcht2`.
 4. Use `rdtscp` before and after it to get the time difference.

-For eviction I use the L3 cache rather than just the L2, because then misses will have to go to main memory, which leaves a much bigger mark in the time difference (there's also a notable difference when targeting L2, it's just a lot smaller).
-The most efficient way to do that is to allocate a memory block as large as the L3 cache, divide them into parts as large as the cache line size, and do a single memory read on each of those parts.
-Conveniently, there are two `sysctl` entries `hw.cachelinesize` and `hw.l3cachesize` giving us just the information we need.
+For eviction I use the L3 cache rather than just the L2, because then misses will have to go to main memory, which leaves a much bigger mark in the time difference (there's also a notable difference when evicting L2, it's just a lot smaller).
+The most efficient way (I know of) to do that is to allocate a memory block as large as the L3 cache, divide it into parts as large as the cache line size, and do a single memory read on each of those parts.
+Conveniently, there are two `sysctl` entries `hw.cachelinesize` and `hw.l3cachesize` giving us exactly those sizes.

-Now in order to find the kernel base, I just start at address `0xffffff8000000000`, go up to `0xffffff8020000000` in steps of `0x100000` bytes, perform 16 timings at each step and throw in a `sched_yield()` before each timing to minimise external interference.
-I implemented that in [`data/kaslr.c`](TODO), and running it yields the following:
+Now in order to find the kernel base, we just start at address `0xffffff8000000000`, go up to `0xffffff8020000000` in steps of `0x100000` bytes, perform 16 timings at each step and throw in a `sched_yield()` before each timing to minimise external interference.
+I implemented that in [`data/kaslr.c`](../data/kaslr.c), and running it yields the following:

     0xffffff8000000000     32    452     32     32     32     32     32     32     32     32    116     31     28     28     28     31
     0xffffff8000100000    558    232    235    468    232    332    499    335    242    301    239    291    874    369    343    286